dancnb/sonicradio/README.md

   ```
 - ### Clone this repository and build from source.

-  Some additional prerequisites are need based on the platform (ex: CGO required for non-Windows), since this project uses <https://github.com/gopxl/beep>, respectively <https://github.com/ebitengine/oto> for the internal player implementation.
+  Some additional prerequisites are needed based on the platform (ex: CGO required for non-Windows), since this project uses <https://github.com/gopxl/beep>, respectively <https://github.com/ebitengine/oto> for the internal player implementation.

 - ### Optional third-party backend players: